Twos

 Let’s be honest about the limitations.
 Because they definitely exist.

 The Android version is noticeably slower than the iOS version.
-That’s frustrating when you have an Android phone and read all those glowing reviews about how fast the app is.
-You’re sitting there waiting while iOS users are already moving ahead.
-The developers are working on it, but the difference is just noticeable right now.
+That’s frustrating if you have an Android phone and you’re reading all those glowing reviews about how fast the app is.
+You’re left waiting while iOS users are already moving on.
+The developers are working on it, but the difference is definitely noticeable right now.

-Then the sync bugs.
-Not often, but it happens: you drag a task to another day and it disappears.
-Or you check something off on your phone and on your laptop it’s still open.
-Usually it resolves itself after a restart, but it does break trust.
-When your app promises that everything is always synchronized, that just has to work.
+Then there are the sync bugs.
+Not often, but they do happen: you drag a task to another day and it disappears.
+Or you check something off on your phone and it still appears open on your laptop.
+Usually it resolves itself after a restart, but it still breaks trust.
+If your app promises that everything is always synced, it simply has to work.

 For advanced users, Twos is too simple.
-No subtasks, no dependencies between tasks, no time tracking, no reports.
+No subtasks, no task dependencies, no time tracking, no reports.
 Want to manage projects with multiple team members?
-Then you’re missing features.
-Twos is deliberately simple, but that also means it doesn’t scale to more complex workflows.
+Then you’ll miss features.
+Twos is intentionally simple, but that also means it doesn’t scale to more complex workflows.

 And integrations?
 There are hardly any.
 You can connect your calendar and that’s about it.
 No Zapier, no direct connections with other tools.
-If your workflow revolves around connecting different apps, then Twos becomes an island in your digital ecosystem.
+If your workflow depends on linking different apps together, Twos becomes an island in your digital ecosystem.

 What do others think?

-The general sentiment around Twos is remarkably positive.
+The overall sentiment around Twos is strikingly positive.
 People are especially enthusiastic about the Days concept.
-Finally an app that aligns with how you actually work: per day.
+Finally an app that matches how you really work: per day.
 Not in abstract projects or endless lists, but simply: what do I need to do today?

-The involvement of the founders is constantly mentioned as a plus point.
-Parker and Joe aren’t just another pair of anonymous startup founders – they’re visible, reachable and truly listen.
+The involvement of the founders is constantly mentioned as a plus.
+Parker and Joe are not just another pair of anonymous startup founders – they are visible, approachable, and genuinely listen.
 That builds trust.
-When something doesn’t work, you can just send them a message and often get a response within a day.
+If something doesn’t work, you can simply send them a message and often get a reply within a day.

-The business model is also appealing.
-No forced subscription, no artificial limitations to force you to pay.
-You can simply use the app for free and only pay if you really want extras.
-That feels fair.
+The revenue model is also well‑liked.
+No forced subscription, no artificial limitations to pressure you into paying.
+You can simply use the app for free and only pay if you truly want extras.
+It feels fair.

 But that text formatting remains a pain point.
-It comes up in almost every review: why can’t I format individual words?
-It’s such a basic function that its absence is noticeable.
+It appears in almost every review: why can’t I format individual words?
+It’s such a basic function that its absence stands out.
 Especially people switching from Notion or Evernote miss this.

-And those Android performance issues?
-Android users rightfully complain about that.
+And those Android performances?
+Android users rightfully complain about them.
 The app feels less polished than on iOS.
-That’s unfortunate because it gives the impression that Android users are second-class citizens.
+That’s unfortunate, because it gives the impression that Android users are second‑class citizens.
 Hopefully that will improve soon.

 Twos alternatives

-Doesn’t Twos quite fit what you’re looking for?
-Then check out these alternatives.
+Does Twos not quite fit what you’re looking for?
+Then take a look at these alternatives.

 • Notion – Much more complex and database-oriented.
-Choose this if you want to build a complete team workspace, wiki or database instead of quick daily notes.
-Notion can do everything, but that also makes it overwhelming if you just want to quickly jot something down.
+Choose this if you want to build a full team workspace, wiki, or database instead of quick daily notes.
+Notion can do everything, but that also makes it overwhelming if you just want to jot something down quickly.

-• Apple Notes – Installed by default but less structure.
-Choose this if you’re looking for deep integration with the Apple ecosystem without the specific ‘daily list’ structure.
+• Apple Notes – Preinstalled but less structured.
+Choose this if you want deep integration with the Apple ecosystem without the specific ‘daily list’ structure.
 It’s free and already on your device, but it doesn’t really help you plan your day.

 Frequently asked questions